4GeeksAcademy/master-python-programming-exercises/exercises/015-car_route/README.md

 ## 💡 Hints:

 + The program gets two numbers: `N` and `M`.

++ You must round up the outcome if you get a float, for example, if it takes you 1.1 days to travel the distance, it must return 2.

 + If you don't know how to start solving this assignment, please, review a theory for this lesson: https://snakify.org/lessons/integer_float_numbers/